Mini lamb koftas that are bursting with glorious textures and the flavour of pomegranate molasses, almonds, zaatar and dried mint.

 If you come up with any new uses shout them up in the comments and I’ll add them here!

 Mini lamb koftas are kinda meatballs in all but name, perfectly moist spiced balls of minced lamb featuring almonds, pomegranate molasses, zaatar, chilli and dried mint.

 - 1 Tbsp Zaatar

-- Place the shallot, garlic, pine nuts, chili flakes, and dried mint into a blender and blitz to a paste.
-If it needs letting down add a little olive oil.
+- Place the onion, pomegranate molasses, garlic, pine nuts, chili flakes, and dried mint into a blender and blitz to a paste.

-- Add this paste to the lamb and then season generously with salt and pepper.
-Frying off a small patty will help you with seasoning.
+- Add this paste to the lamb and then season generously with salt and pepper and zaatar.
+Frying off a small patty and having a taste will help you with seasoning perfectly.

 - Roll the mix into 10 balls, they will be around 50g in size, wet hands will help keep them smooth and stop them from sticking.